Kedar480/Kite_Zerodha/README.md

 # Kite_Zerodha
 Automation of kite application to verify the dashboard tabs.
-Generate report and take screenshots of failed test cases
+Generate report and take screenshots of failed test cases.